Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 or upgraded during character creation, or through the Projects system during campaign.

-Almost all Merits are location or context-dependant, and so are often restricted based on the nature of the story campaign.
+Almost all Merits are location or context-dependent, and so are often restricted based on the nature of the story campaign.

 When you purchase Contacts, for example, you must specify what their